-If you are a NZ SCV holder, you may be able to access a FEE-HELP loan if you meet all of the following requirements:
+If you are a NZ SCV holder, or a permanent visa holder who held a NZ special category visa immediately prior to holding a permanent visa, you may be able to access a FEE-HELP loan if you meet all of the following requirements:

-- you first began to be usually resident in Australia at least 10 years before the test day - at that time, you were a dependent child under the age of 18 with no spouse or de facto partner - you have been in Australia for at least: - a total of eight years out of the last 10 years immediately before the test day - a total of 18 months out of the last two years immediately before the test day - you are otherwise eligible for FEE-HELP.
+- you first began to be usually resident in Australia at least 10 years before the test day\ - at that time, you were a dependent child\\ under the age of 18 with no spouse or de facto partner - you have been in Australia for at least: - a total of eight years out of the last 10 years immediately before the test day - a total of 18 months out of the last two years immediately before the test day - you are otherwise eligible for FEE-HELP.

 You must give your provider evidence that you first began residing in Australia as a minor at least 10 years before the test day.
-You can do this by requesting your International Movement Record from the Department of Home Affairs website at immi.homeaffairs.gov.au/entering-leaving-subsite/Pages/Requesting-travel-records.aspx.
+You can do this by requesting your International Movement Record from the Department of Home Affairs website at immi.homeaffairs.gov.au/entering-and-leaving-australia/request-movement-records/overview.

-'test day' means the first day you successfully applied for a FEE-HELP loan for a unit that formed part of the same course of study as an eligible NZ SCV holder.
+\'test day' means the first day you successfully applied for a FEE-HELP loan for a unit that formed part of the same course of study as an eligible NZ SCV holder.
 Otherwise, the 'test day' is the day you submit your FEE-HELP eCAF.

-a 'dependent child' is someone who is aged under 18 and does not have a spouse or de facto partner.
+\\a 'dependent child' is someone who is aged under 18 and does not have a spouse or de facto partner.